rpm-software-management/rpm/docs/man/rpm.8.md

 :   Query package that contains a given header identifier, i.e. the
     *SHA1* digest of the immutable header region.

+**\--noresolve**

+:   Don't resolve --what query arguments to package labels, i.e. query
+    the literal capability.

 **-p, \--package ***PACKAGE\_FILE*